Fodor's Expert Review Museum of the Everglades

-Through artifacts and photographs you can meet American Indians, pioneers, entrepreneurs, and anglers who played roles in southwest Florida development.
+Through artifacts and photographs you can meet American Indians, pioneers, entrepreneurs, and anglers playing pivotal roles in southwest Florida development.
 Exhibits and a short film chronicle the tremendous feat of building the Tamiami Trail across mosquito-ridden, gator-infested Everglades wetlands.
 Permanent displays and monthly exhibits rotate works of local artists.
-The museum is housed in the Laundry Building, completed in 1927 and once used for washing linens from the Rod and Gun Club and Everglades Inn.
+The small museum is housed in the Laundry Building, completed in 1927 and once used for washing linens from Everglades City's Rod and Gun Club and Everglades Inn.